Oluchi29/python-docker-project/command.md

 7. Make sure u are the in the infra folder directory and run all the necessary terraform commands. go back to your project directory and push to github running the below commands

+git status
+git add .
+git commit -m "files"
+git push

-8.Configure the Jenkins ,download docker plugins and dockerhub credentials,just make sure is ready for cicd process 9.create your pipeline s rip call it Jenkinsfile
+8.Configure the Jenkins ,download docker plugins and dockerhub credentials,just make sure is ready for cicd process

+jenkins - manage jenkins - plugins - docker pipeline-git server then click on install

+manage jenkins- credentials- global - system - global credentials(unrestricted) - new credentials
+kind - secret text -scope - secret(dockerhub pw) -ID - create

+new items - pipeline - ok
+description - pipeline - pipline scrit from scm -scm - git - repository url- branch - main - script path - jenkinsfile - save

+Build now

+pipeline syntax (note u use the when ure using kind - secret text not kind - username and password) withcredentials -bind credentials to variables - bindings - add - secret text - variable name (e.g dockerID) credentials - add - jenkins - global cred - kind- secret text - secret - docker pw - ID - dockerID - ADD

+note since uve added ur credentials earlier u dont need to undergo d process so after d variable name go ahead and click on

+GENERATE PIPELINE SCRIPT
+THIS is what u copy and paste on d dockerpush stage in d jenkinsfile

+scroll to with credentials
+9.create your pipeline s rip call it Jenkinsfile
 Now inside your pipeline create all neccessary stages Git checkout
 Build docker image stage
 Push to dockerhub stage

 Finally confirm if the container  app docker image is there in dockerhub

 create another file Jenkinsfile